The Intermediate Adenoma (IA) study and the All Adenomas (AA) study

 Prof. Wendy Atkin also presented the results of the study to an audience of clinicians, gastroenterologists and research scientists at the Digestive Disease Week conference in Chicago, USA in May 2017.

-The results of the AA study will be analysed in 2018 and then published on the NIHR-HTA journal website and in peer reviewed medical journals.
+The results of the AA study are currently being analysed.
+After the analysis is complete the results will be published on the NIHR-HTA journal website and in peer reviewed medical journals.

 We anticipate that findings from this study will be used to inform current national and international guidelines, to make monitoring patients at risk of bowel cancer as safe and effective as possible and to make the best use of health service resources.